Expansion Joint Solutions

 The pictures below are of real-life examples of failures due to these issues:

-Ej Failures
+Ej failures

 Expansion Joint Design